-Organic topsoil, play sand, excavator clay, coco coir, and peat moss, are all good substrates depending on the species of animal being housed.
-Since the increased popularity of bioactive enclosures, there are also stores that provide pre-made mixtures specifically for bioactive setups.
+Organic topsoil, play sand, excavator clay, coco coir, and peat moss are all good substrates depending on the species of animal being housed.
+Due to the increased popularity of bioactive enclosures, there are also stores that provide pre-made mixtures specifically for bioactive setups.

-One of the best aspects of a bioactive set up are the plants!
+One of the best aspects of a bioactive set up is the plants!

-Plants play an important role in replicating the natural environment of an animal and, not to mention, the addition of plants adds to the visually pleasing effects that bioactive enclosures provide.
+Plants play an important role in replicating the natural environment of an animal and adds to the visually-pleasing effect that bioactive enclosures provide.
 Be sure to choose safe plants only, and if possible, ones that have not been treated with pesticides and other chemicals.

 Cleaner crews are what makes your life a lot easier when it comes to cleaning the enclosure.
 When adding cleaner crew insects/invertebrates, be sure to spread them around the entire enclosure.
-Make sure you provide several hiding spots-this can be attained by adding some leaf litter to the enclosure and will minimize the chance of your animal consuming the cleaner crew bugs.
+Make sure you provide several hiding spots.
+These can be created by adding some leaf litter to the enclosure.
+Providing an array of hiding places will minimize the chance of your animal consuming the cleaner crew bugs.

 Some insects that can be used for cleaner crews:

 - Dermestid Beetles